 The final scene included a return of the opening flight birds and an Eastern Airlines jet.
 The words, “You do have wings; you can do all these things, you can widen your world, Eastern…we’ll be your wings” concluded the ride.

 As the ride unloaded, there was an Eastern Airlines information booth.
 You could “have wings” and book your next trip.

-Eastern Airlines pulled their sponsorship in 1987 and the ride closed on June 1, 1987.
+Eastern Airlines pulled their sponsorship in 1987, and the ride closed on June 1, 1987.
 It was reopened five days later as If You Could Fly.
-Eastern Airlines’ signage was replaced with stylized seagulls.
-All references to Eastern Airlines had been removed.
-Music was still a prominent part of the ride, but the lyrics had been changed.
+Stylized seagulls replaced Eastern Airlines’ signage and removed any of the airline’s references.
+Music was still a prominent part of the ride but included different lyrics.
 The ride still lived on but lost most of its charm.
-January 4, 1989 marked the end of IYCF and it closed permanently.
-Delta Dreamflight would open only 6 months later on June 23, 1989.
+January 4, 1989, marked the end of IYCF and it closed permanently.
+Delta Dreamflight would open only six months later on June 23, 1989.

 – Grand opening: June 5, 1972 (Tomorrowland)

 – Reopening: June 6, 1987 (as If You Could Fly)

 – Show Duration: 4:30

 – Seating capacity: 120 ride vehicles (2-3 people per vehicle)

 – Former Sponsor: Eastern Airlines (If You Had Wings) / none (If You Could Fly)

 Widen Your World, DisUnplugged, Walt Dated World, PJ Media, AllEars